Human Development Cluster

 At the last cluster briefing in 2009, we indicated that we had established a Ministerial Committee on Curriculum Review.
 This Committee made recommendations and we can report on progress already made with regard to these recommendations and the work in progress to be phased in 2011.

 Improving the quality of basic education remains an enduring challenge.
 The downward trend in the matric pass rate over the last few years is cause for concern.
-Pass rate declined in all provinces last year, except for the Eastern Cape and KwaZulu-Natal.
-This decline points to problems lower down in the system that we have to confront if we are to turn the system around.
+Pass rate declined in all provinces last year, except for the

 South African learners exit the foundation phase without the basic literacy and numeracy skills required to succeed later on.
 Many of our schools are dysfunctional.
 Many district officials and principals are not providing adequate leadership or managing schools effectively.